How to Train a Dog to Use a Ramp

 A time may come when you may need to train a dog to use a ramp.
 Dogs, although agile for most of their lives, will eventually start to slow down as they age—they tend to develop mobility problems along the way.
 Younger dogs may also develop orthopedic problems which can make jumping in and out of a car or truck problematic.

 It doesn't help the fact that many dogs are naturally neophobic, in other words, they are afraid of novel things.
-They may be fearful to approach large objects, let alone walk on them especially when they are not level or stable enough.
+They may be fearful of approaching large objects, let alone walk on them, especially when they are not level or stable enough.
 Many dogs are afraid of losing their footing on surfaces they are not familiar with.

 In order to help these dogs out, we must put ourselves a bit in their shoes (or better, their paws!), to help them overcome this initial diffidence and encourage them to walk up and down with more confidence.

 The best way to train a dog to use a ramp is to, therefore, go slow and steady, never forcing the dog up but actually, allowing the dog to explore and learn more about the ramp on his own in the first place.

 In order to train your dog to use a ramp, all you will need is (of course, patience!) a ramp, some tasty treats, a clicker (optional), and if possible, a couch or sidewalk to practice on a slighter incline and boxes or chairs (or a helper) to prevent your dog from falling.